 How I Work:

 I hope for complete openness and honesty between us.
 I will bring everything I can into the room to support you.
 I use psychoeducation, where possible, which lets you develop an understanding that can often facilitate an emotional shift.
 I will be as flexible as I can to support you, working more than once a week, weekly, fortnightly or monthly, whatever works for you, your budget and your lifestyle.
 I have a strong spiritual leaning which can be of special interest to many of my clients.
 Ultimately I want you to experience change which will relieve your symptoms and also give you tools and techniques to improve your life on an ongoing basis.

 How long do people come for?

 This is entirely up to individual clients.
 Some people come in crisis and only require a few sessions, others come with long term deep seated issues, such as childhood sexual abuse, which can be a lengthy reparative process.
 I have worked in a number of different settings.
 I previously worked for the NHS under the services of the Maudsley Hospital which offered counselling for a 12 week period.
 I have also worked for a counselling service in Horsham under the YMCA.
-I recently completed voluntary service in a counselling centre in Littlehampton offering counselling to those on a low income.
+I have completed some voluntary service in a counselling centre in Littlehampton offering counselling to those on a low income.
 Both of these services offered counselling for up to three years.
 What I have found most important to all my clients is that there is enough time and that you are in control of how long you wish to come.

 Ideally we will work until you feel you have resolved the issues which brought you to me, and also you should feel more sure of who you are, with a stronger and more confident voice for yourself in the world.